ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/README.md

 #import "Test_Project-Swift.h"
 ```

-Add below code to your application delegate
+Add the code below to your application delegate

 #### Objective-C: